Network+ N10-004 and N10-005 Differences

-If you’re studying for the CompTIA Network+ exam, you probably know there are currently two versions of the exam.
-The N10-004 exam came out in 2009 and is available until August 31, 2012.
-The new version (N10-005) has been available since December 2011.
+If you’re studying for the CompTIA Network+ exam, you might be wondering about N10-004 and N10-005 differences .
+The N10-004 exam came out in 2009 and was available until August 31, 2012.
+The current version (N10-005) has been available since December 2011.
 A common question whenever a new exam comes out, is what are the differences so I’ve tried to address some of the differences here.
+Also, many people ask if they can use a book on the older objectives to study for the current exam.
+In general, this isn’t a good idea but if you want to do so, use this blog to identify the new topics.

 Networking is a challenging topic.
-If you’re looking for a good book to introduce networking topics and lay a solid foundation, check out this book: Microsoft Windows Networking Essentials Network+ N10 004 and N10 005 Differences.
+If you’re looking for a good book to introduce networking topics and lay a solid foundation, check out this book: Microsoft Windows Networking Essentials.
 It’s a good read with plenty of full-color graphics.
-Many people buy it with one of Todd Lammle’s Network+ books: CompTIA Network+ Study Guide: Exam N10-004 Network+ N10 004 and N10 005 Differences or CompTIA Network+ Study Guide: Exam N10-005 Network+ N10 004 and N10 005 Differences.
+Many people buy it with one of Todd Lammle’s Network+ books: CompTIA Network+ Study Guide: Exam N10-004

 CompTIA Network+ N10-005 Practice Test Questions (Get Certified Get Ahead)